 Environmental data was collated for the twelve months preceding the survey.
-Total daily rainfall (mm), temperate, solar exposure and river flow data of the Don River was obtained for the nearest weather station from the Australian Bureau of Meteorology (station 033327; Bowen Airport AWS) and the Queensland Governments Water Monitoring Information Portal (station 121003A - Don River at Reeves).
+Temperate and solar exposure was obtained for the nearest weather station from the Australian Bureau of Meteorology (station 033327; Bowen Airport AWS).
+Total daily rainfall (mm) and river flow data was obtained by the Queensland Governments Water Monitoring Information Portal (station 121002A - Elliot River at Guthalungra).
 Root Mean squared (RMS) wave height data has been collected by JCU at Abbot Point site AMB1 as part of the NQBP/JCU partnership since 2017 (Figure 10).